-AUSTRAC prepared financial intelligence assessments to support the investigation on various transactions conducted by two suspects, Suspect A and Suspect B. This investigation uncovered a number of international money transfers sent via remittance service providers to common beneficiaries in countries such as Thailand and the Philippines.
-These money transfers were frequent and for small amounts; about half were between AU$10 and AU$100, and the other were between AU$10 and AU$1,000.
+AUSTRAC prepared financial intelligence assessments to support the investigation on various transactions conducted by two suspects.
+This investigation uncovered a number of international money transfers sent via remittance service providers to common beneficiaries in countries such as Thailand and the Philippines.
+These money transfers were frequent and for small amounts; approximately half were between $10 and $100, and the other were between $10 and $1,000.

-The two suspects were successfully charged and convicted of child sex offences under Commonwealth and Victorian jurisdictions, and sentenced to jail time with sex offender therapy.
+The two suspects were successfully charged and convicted of child sex offences under Commonwealth and Victorian jurisdictions.
+They were sentenced to jail time with sex offender therapy.

 Australia and Colombia join forces to bring down international drug syndicate

 AUSTRAC then analysed the financial activities of other suspects and prepared financial intelligence assessments.
 Analysis of international funds transfers showed that a number of Australian suspects were linked to the suspect based in Colombia.
-AUSTRAC also discovered information about an Australian suspect who exchanged AU $11,000 for US$ on the day she departed for the US.
+AUSTRAC also discovered information about an Australian suspect who exchanged AU $11,000 for US dollars on the day she departed for the US.
 She returned to Australia and was discovered carrying 140g of methamphetamine concealed on her person.

-As a financial intelligence unit, AUSTRAC was used to share financial intelligence with counterpart authorities in the United States.
-This information assisted authorities to confirm drug syndicate associations in the United States.
+AUSTRAC shared financial intelligence with counterpart authorities in the United States, assisting authorities to confirm drug syndicate associations in the U.S.